MELBOURNE Football Club is pleased to honour the contribution and legacy of five of its own at the annual Hall of Fame dinner.

 Schwarz was elected as Vice-Captain in 2000, in recognition of his leadership and contribution to the team.

-The defender was first signed as a 15-year-old to the Junior Development Squad, and eventually made his senior debut in 1991.
+The powerful forward was first signed as a 15-year-old to the Junior Development Squad, and eventually made his senior debut in 1991.

 Although he struggled with knee injury throughout his career, he was viewed as one of the competition’s foremost defenders.